Schedule Consultation

 [#2]Trend #1 – Minimalist Media Walls With Integrated Lighting[#2]

 Minimalist media walls focus on restraint, clean lines, and intentional placement rather than heavy built-ins.
-In this approach above, the TV is wall-mounted and treated as a composed element within the architecture, allowing surrounding features like the fireplace and open-plan layout to remain visually dominant.
+Here the TV is wall-mounted and treated as a composed element within the architecture.
 By keeping cabinetry and detailing to a minimum, the entertainment zone feels light, uncluttered, and balanced.

 In simplistic set-ups like this, thoughtfully placed recessed and ambient lighting can enhance the space without drawing attention away from the room’s overall flow, improving viewing comfort while maintaining a refined design aesthetic.
 In NYC homes where openness is key, this minimalist strategy allows tech to coexist seamlessly with living spaces rather than define them.